vinay-anantha1/engagement-builder/README.md

 ];

 ```
-#### The sidebar on the left consisting of the engagement icons and flow actions that can be customized to show any icons.
-#### The sidebar props consists of the following structure. the 'type' property in children object is used to provide Icon type.
+The sidebar on the left consisting of the engagement icons and flow actions that can be customized to show any icons.<br/> The sidebar props consists of the following structure. the 'type' property in children object is used to provide Icon type.
 For example if the Antd icon component for Up arrow is < ArrowUpOutlined /> then  the type = 'ArrowUpOutlined'

 ```
 [